Nevada Marijuana Businesses and Federal Income Tax Challenges Regarding Business Expense Deductions In 2001, the…

 If you own a business selling, growing, or producing marijuana, you need to work with an experienced Nevada tax lawyer to understand your tax rights and responsibilities.
 The landscape is changing so quickly that you need a legal advocate on your side to help you navigate it all.
 If your business is audited and you don’t have detailed information about every single transaction, you risk forfeiting your COGS claim and you could be subject to penalties for filing an inaccurate tax return.

 Silver Law PLC operates in Arizona and Nevada and all of its lawyers are former trial attorneys for the IRS.
-A tax law lawyer from our team can help you understand how the complex Tax Code applies to your marijuana business operations.
+An Arizona tax law lawyer from our team can help you understand how the complex Tax Code applies to your marijuana business operations.
 We’ll help you ensure that you are meeting your obligations.
 If you have been audited or are facing collections, we are also in a position to help you navigate that process.
 We can either find ways to bring down your tax debt or can negotiate a settlement for you.
 Call us today to talk with a tax lawyer and learn more.

 Published By: